odoo/odoo/doc/reference/javascript_reference.rst

     - Supported field types: *many2one* (pointing to 'res.users')

+- many2one_avatar_employee (Many2OneAvatarEmployee)
+    Same as Many2OneAvatarUser, but for many2one fields pointing to 'hr.employee'.

+    - Supported field types: *many2one* (pointing to 'hr.employee')

 - kanban.many2one (KanbanFieldMany2One)
     Default widget for many2one fields (in kanban view).
 We need to disable all editing in kanban views.